Ketanji Brown Jackson Supreme Court nomination

-On February 25, 2022, President Joe Biden announced that he would nominate Ketanji Brown Jackson to the position of Associate Justice of the Supreme Court of the United States to fill the vacancy by Stephen Breyer, who announced his retirement on January 27, 2022, at the age of 83.
+On February 25, 2022, President Joe Biden announced that he would nominate Ketanji Brown Jackson to the position of associate justice of the Supreme Court of the United States to fill the vacancy by Stephen Breyer, who announced his retirement on January 27, 2022, at the age of 83.
 Jackson, a former law clerk of Breyer, was a judge on the United States Court of Appeals for the District of Columbia Circuit, having been appointed by Biden in 2021.
 Jackson is the first Black woman in U.S. history to be nominated to serve on the U.S. Supreme Court.

 Her nomination was sent to the Senate on February 28, and her confirmation hearings were held by the Senate Judiciary Committee from March 21 to 24, 2022.
 The Senate confirmed her on April 7, 2022, by a 53 to 47 vote.
 She took the oath of office on June 30, 2022.

 Background

-Under the Appointments Clause (Article II, Section 2) of the United States Constitution, judicial appointments are made by the President of the United States with the Advice and Consent of the United States Senate.
+Under the Appointments Clause (Article II, Section 2) of the United States Constitution, judicial appointments are made by the president of the United States with the Advice and Consent of the United States Senate.
 Breyer was nominated to the Supreme Court by Bill Clinton on August 3, 1994, to fill the vacancy caused by the retirement of Harry Blackmun.
-Breyer was confirmed by the Senate by a vote of 87 to 9.
+Breyer was confirmed by the Senate by a vote of 87–9.
 On the Supreme Court, Breyer was often a member of the court's liberal wing.

 Retirement of Justice Breyer

 On January 26, 2022, NBC News reported that Justice Breyer planned to retire at the end of the court's current term.
-In response to request for comment, White House Press Secretary Jen Psaki tweeted, "It has always been the decision of any Supreme Court Justice if and when they decide to retire, and how they want to announce it, and that remains the case today."
-President Biden cited his experience as Chair of the Senate Judiciary Committee from 1987 to 1997 as the driving force in the process of finding a candidate similar to Justice Breyer.
-His retirement left one military veteran on the U.S. Supreme Court.
+In response to request for comment, White House Press Secretary Jen Psaki tweeted, "It has always been the decision of any Supreme Court Justice if and when they [sic] decide to retire, and how they want to announce it, and that remains the case today."
+President Biden cited his experience as chair of the Senate Judiciary Committee from 1987 to 1997 as the driving force in the process of finding a candidate similar to Justice Breyer.
+His retirement left Samuel Alito as the lone remaining military veteran on the U.S. Supreme Court.

 In the wake of the impending Supreme Court vacancy, Democratic groups announced plans for a multi-million dollar campaign to promote Biden's eventual nominee.
 Demand Justice, a nonprofit led by Democratic strategists, said it would spend whatever it takes in order to get the nomination through the Senate.